ghmaimon/Soul-Rate/README.md

 # Soul-Rate

     complete web application to publish, rate and give feedback about movies and series, with membership system and advanced search with tags, titles and names of actors.

-# run docker image:
+# run back-end docker image:

+    cd Back-End
-    sudo chmod 666 /var/run/docker.sock
+    (linux) sudo chmod 666 /var/run/docker.sock
     docker build .
     docker-compose build